czakdesign/website/animations/concepts.md

 ## AnimationController

 The `AnimationController` manages the animation and it’s the main child class of the `Animation<T>` class.
-The `AnimationController` class lets you perform tasks such as the following:
+The `AnimationController` class controls the `Animation<T>` object and lets you perform tasks such as the following:
 * Play an animation forward or in reverse.
-* Stop an animation.
+* Start and stop an animation.
 * Set the animation to a specific value.
 * Define the upperBound and lowerBound values of an animation.
 * Create a fling animation effect using a physics simulation.